TL;DR

 The bottleneck moves from "can we produce?" to "do we have the taste to pick winners?"

-If your goal is general video production, you’ll find platforms that go wide - big avatar libraries, broad language coverage, lots of use cases.
+When your goal is general video production, you'll find platforms that go wide-big avatar libraries, broad language coverage, and lots of use cases.

 If your goal is UGC-style ad creative and rapid paid-social testing, go narrow and fast.

-EzUGC is built for performance marketers and DTC teams who care about:
+EzUGC is built for performance marketers and DTC teams who care about the following:

 Create your first variants here: EzUGC